-With this in mind the OSU scientists reviewed the current research on the relationship between poor gut health and levels of vitamins C and E. They published their findings in February.
+With this in mind the OSU scientists reviewed the current research on the relationship between poor gut health and levels of vitamins C and E. The researchers published their findings in February, 2019.

 The researchers concluded that low vitamin C levels in metabolic syndrome patients are probably driven by gut inflammation and dysfunction caused by excess fat consumption.
 This leads to a vicious cycle of poor absorption and increased body requirements of critical vitamin C.